Last updated: June 24, 2023Next: Payment Buttons

 • Parse the JSON payload to extract event details

-• Check the event_type field to determine the appropriate action
+• Check the `event_type` field to determine the appropriate action

 • Update order status, trigger emails, or perform other business logic